1965 in the Vietnam War: March

-Ambassador Taylor met with generals Thiệu and Trần Văn Minh in Saigon to request permission for the assignment of the Marines to Da Nang Air Base.
-The generals raised no objections, but asked that the Marines arrive "in the most inconspicuous way feasible."
+Taylor met with generals Thiệu and Trần Văn Minh in Saigon to request permission for the assignment of the Marines to Da Nang Air Base.
+The generals raised no objections, but asked that the Marines arrive "in the most inconspicuous way feasible".

 In a memo to the Secretary of the Army, Stephen Ailes McNamara advised "I want it clearly understood that there are unlimited appropriations available for the financing of aid to Vietnam... under no circumstances is a lack of money to stand in the way of aid to that nation."